-- TreeMap chart: This is a hierarchical chart type that cleverly allows for blank cells within its structure.
-For instance, let’s say that you want to capture the different summer courses offered in a University on weekdays and weekends.
+- TreeMap chart: This hierarchical chart type cleverly allows for blank cells within its structure.
+For instance, let’s say you want to capture the different summer courses offered at a University on weekdays and weekends.
 Some days have 2 courses, some have 3, and some have only one course offered.
 This is difficult to capture using any other chart type, as the distribution is not even.
-But with TreeMap charts, you can compare courses easily, and use colors to classify them differently.
+But with TreeMap charts, you can compare courses easily and use colors to classify them differently.

-- Box & Whisker Chart: This chart type is useful to capture more complex statistical data.
+- Box & Whisker Chart: This chart type is useful for capturing more complex statistical data.

-- Waterfall Chart: This chart type is best used when you want to capture the running effect on a single attribute, over stages.
+- Waterfall Chart: This chart type is best used to capture the running effect on a single attribute over stages.
 For instance, let’s consider the financial figures through 4 quarters.
-In each quarter, this may be positively or negatively influenced by other attributes (like cost of sales promos, salary payouts, cost of raw material, etc.).
+Each quarter may be positively or negatively influenced by other attributes (like the cost of sales promos, salary payouts, cost of raw materials, etc.).
 The waterfall effect on the financial results can be easily illustrated using this chart type.

 The new 2016 Excel Workbook comes pre-loaded with advanced DB features, easily accessible through the Data Tab.
 This includes:

-- Fetching data from external Database through a “Power Query” (accessible via Data Tab->New Query->From Database)
+- Fetching data from an external Database through a “Power Query” (accessible via Data Tab->New Query->From Database)

 - Creating a relevant data Model for tables imported from different Databases.